d99kris/rapidcsv/doc/rapidcsv_Document.md

 ```c++
 int GetColumnIdx (const std::string & pColumnName)
 ```
 Get column index by name.
+The result is undefined if the document contains multiple columns sharing the same label name.
+Column indices exceeding INT_MAX are not supported.

 **Parameters**
 - `pColumnName` column label name.